mikefoster/miniBoot/README.md

 # miniBoot

-A stripped version of Bootstrap 3.3.7
+A stripped back version of Bootstrap 3.3.7

-## Extra Features

-### .no-gutter

-Class that can be added to an element above your columns to set the gutter to 0.

 ### Added 2 new breakpoints. sl and xlg